kangks/amazon-freertos/README.md

 ## Step 4 – Configure Amazon FreeRTOS

-The configure.json can be found in amazon-freertos/tools/aws_config_quick_start/ in your Cloud9 environment.
+The configure.json can be found in `amazon-freertos/tools/aws_config_quick_start/` in your Cloud9 environment.
+Double click the file from the file explorer at the left hand side to open the editor.

 WiFi settings for the reInvent2018 as below:

 ```
 {
     "afr_source_dir":"/home/ec2-user/environment/amazon-freertos/",
-    "thing_name":"<a name for the thing, e.g. esp32_reInvent2018>",
+    "thing_name":"esp32_reInvent2018",
     "wifi_ssid":"Condensate",
     "wifi_password":"TheFinalCountdown",
     "wifi_security":"eWiFiSecurityWPA2"